vasi/bootstrappable-distros/distros/Guix.md

 Date: 2025-06-04

-Build time: About 3 days
+Build time: About 3 days with i7-9750H

 ### Testing process